hrubantjakub1/timetable2/README.md

 Timetable application allows to every student to add, to edit or to remove subjects from his timetable.

+Timetable is Spring Data Jpa based application.
+Hibernate JPA is simplified by Spring Data and automatically configured by Spring Boot.
+It uses Hikari connection pool to connect to database.

 Project Structure
 1. Spring Data 1.13.8.RELEASE
 2. Hibernate 5